 The Supreme Court has the power to grant or refuse a bail application in Qld if the defendant has been charged with an offence for which the penalty is life imprisonment.

 If your bail application in Qld has been refused by the Magistrates Court, the defendant may apply to the Supreme Court.
 Should your bail be refused in the Supreme Court, the defendant may appeal that decision to the Court of Appeal, and that court will hear and determine the application.
 With regards to any bail application or refusal in Qld, it is best to seek legal advice from an experienced criminal lawyer.

 Speak to a Lawyer About Your Bail Application in Qld

 Guest Lawyers can provide you with advice and legal representation with regards to bail applications and the necessary steps to take if that application is refused.
-We offer free initial consultations (including in prisons) to assist with a number of criminal offences.
+We offer initial consultations (including in prisons) to assist with a number of criminal offences.
 Please get in touch with our lawyers either via Guest Lawyers’ email or by calling (07) 3211 3007.